tcolar/cloud_computing/concepts_part2/week2_replication_control.md

 "Atomic commit problem" ~= "consensus problem"

 2 phase commit:
-- Phase 1 : prepare
+- Phase 1 : prepare (save to disk for recovery , reply "ok")
 - Phase 2 : commit all (if all phase 1 where ok), otherwise abort all

+If we don't get ok from all servers for phase1, don't proceed to phase2 In case og crash after phase1, the transaction was saved to disk, will be replayed upon recovery.

 Can use Paxos